-The Fujikyuko Bus is the cheapest way to travel from Tokyo to Mount Fuji.
-For a single trip, you just have to pay 2,000 yen per person for the bus ticket price.
+The cheapest way to get from Tokyo to Mount Fuji is taking the Fujikyuko Bus or Keio Bus.
+For a single trip, you just have to pay 2,200 yen per person for the bus ticket price.
 The ride takes around 1 hour 45 minutes.

 - The buses leave every 10 to 30 minutes and they start at 6:45 AM and end by 8:15 PM.
 You can book the bus tickets online or directly at the bus terminal.

 - I personally prefer booking online because there are times the tickets at the bus terminal are fully booked.